postgis/docker-postgis/README.md

 **Important:** _Please note that this README document is larger than the 25,000 character limit set by Docker Hub.
 As a result, the version available on Docker Hub will be trimmed and not complete._
 _For the complete and untrimmed version of the README, it is recommended to visit the project GitHub page:_ https://github.com/ImreSamu/docker-postgis/blob/master/README.md

 The `imresamu/postgis` image provides tags for running Postgres with [PostGIS](http://postgis.net/) extensions installed.
 This image is based on the official [`postgres`](https://registry.hub.docker.com/_/postgres/) image and provides debian and alpine variants for PostGIS 3.4.x, which is compatible with PostgreSQL versions 12, 13, 14, 15, and 16.
-For PostgreSQL version 11, the image supports PostGIS 3.3, as it is not compatible with PostGIS 3.4.
 Additionally, an image version is provided which is built from the latest two versions of Postgres (15, 16) with versions of PostGIS and its dependencies built from their respective master branches.

 This image ensures that the default database created by the parent `postgres` image will have the following extensions installed: